Usage

 The interaction between the upstream and downstream entities, when issuing a new downstream DID, must be performed carefully so that the dDID controller (upstream entity) can be confident that the information included in the downstream DID document is correct, before attesting to it.

-A future version of Trustchain will include such a challenge-response protocol.
-In the meantime, dDID issuance is a manual process, as described here.
+The latest version of the Trustchain CLI includes such a challenge-response protocol.
+In earlier versions, dDID issuance is a manual process, as described here.

 Issuing a downstream DID is a two-step process.
 The first step is for the dDID subject to publish their (regular) DID by following the steps in the DID Issuance section above.